expanse-org/Tokens/README.md

 # Tokens

-This repo contains Solidity smart contract code to issue simple, standards-compliant tokens on Ethereum.
+This repo contains Solidity smart contract code to issue simple, standards-compliant tokens on Ethereum/Expanse.
 It can be used to create any form of asset, currency, coin, hours, usage tokens, vunk, etc.

+# Structure

+## Balances

+Balances are abstracted into in the Balances.sol contract.
+The balances also has a mapping of addresses that either do or dont have permission to manipulate the data in the balances contract.
+This allows for the tokens functionality to be extended and allows for business logic to be upgradeable.

+## Issuance Modules
+Issuance modules are modules that extend the functionality of the token.
+Examples, Standard token, stake, basic income, lottery, etc.

-The default is StandardToken.sol which ONLY implements the core ERC20 standard functionality [#20](https://github.com/ethereum/EIPs/issues/20).
+The default IM is StandardToken.sol which ONLY implements the core ERC20 standard functionality [#20](https://github.com/ethereum/EIPs/issues/20).

 HumanStandardToken.sol is an example of a token that has optional extras fit for your issuing your own tokens, to be mainly used by other humans.
 It includes: